 – Think about the question and how you can best answer it.
 It can be helpful to take a few moments to collect your thoughts before you start talking.

 – Be honest and direct in your answer.
-Trying to skirt around the question or giving a vague answer will not impress the interviewer.
+Trying to skirt around the question or giving a vague answer will not impress the tough interview question.

 – If you don’t know the answer to a question, it’s okay to say so.
-You can also offer to look up the information and get back to the interviewer later.
+You can also offer to look up the information and get back to the tough interview question later.

-While there’s no way to predict every tough question you’ll be asked in an interview, preparing in advance can help you feel more confident and give you a better chance of impressing the hiring manager.
+While there’s no way to predict every tough question you’ll be asked in an tough interview question, preparing in advance can help you feel more confident and give you a better chance of impressing the hiring manager.